Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Related work

-In the training-based approach, the model is explicitly trained to perform the "add" operation given the input audio.
-This training requires a triplet comprising an input audio, a text prompt, and an audio to be added as training data~\citep{wang2023audit,han2024instructme,parker2024stemgen}.
-Unfortunately, existing methods are difficult to apply in our setting because such data is hard to obtain.
-Even within a single scene, a mixture of many sounds can be observed, and separating them into individual ones is challenging~\citep{owens2018audio,zhu2020visually,song2023visually}.
+In the training-based approach, the model is explicitly trained to perform the \emph{add} operation given the input audio.
+This training requires a triplet comprising an input audio, a text prompt, and an audio to be added as training data~\cite{wang2023audit,han2024instructme,parker2024stemgen}.
+Unfortunately, these methods are difficult to apply in our setting because such data is hard to obtain.
+Even within a single scene, a mixture of many sounds can be observed, and separating them into individual ones is challenging~\cite{owens2018audio,zhu2020visually,song2023visually}.
+SonicVisionLM~\cite{Xie2024SonicVisionLM} introduces a timestamp-conditioned video-and-text-to-audio model that first converts video into text and then generates audio via a T2A backbone.
+While this design avoids audio contamination from visual features and enables additive video-to-audio generation, it loses the fine-grained audiovisual cues captured by multimodal V2A models~\cite{polyak2025moviegencastmedia,chen2024multifoley,cheng2024taming,Jun2025klingfoley}.
+As a result, it struggles with subtle or weakly visible events and relies on specialized video–audio–text–timestamp datasets that are costly to build.

-On the other hand, the training-free approach is more flexible as it leverages a pre-trained text-to-audio/music model without any specific training process.
-The "add" operation is conducted as a partial generation of multi-track audio~\citep{mariani2024multi,postolache2024generalized,karchkhadze2025simultaneous} or a re-generation with a target prompt from structured noise obtained through inverting the input audio~\citep{jia2025audioeditor}.
-Instead of specific training data, these methods require particular properties in the pre-trained model: multi-track joint generation~\citep{mariani2024multi,karchkhadze2025simultaneous}, data-space diffusion models~\citep{postolache2024generalized}, and specific types of model architectures~\citep{jia2025audioeditor}, which limit their applicability to our video-to-audio setting.
+On the other hand, the training-free approach is more flexible, as it leverages a pre-trained text-to-audio/music model without requiring any specific training.
+The \emph{add} operation is conducted as a partial generation of multi-track audio~\cite{mariani2024multi,postolache2024generalized,karchkhadze2025simultaneous} or a re-generation with a target prompt from structured noise obtained through inverting the input audio~\cite{jia2025audioeditor}.
+Instead of specific training data, these methods require particular properties in the pre-trained model: multi-track joint generation~\cite{mariani2024multi,karchkhadze2025simultaneous}, data-space diffusion models~\cite{postolache2024generalized}, and specific types of model architectures~\cite{jia2025audioeditor}, which limit their applicability to our video-to-audio setting.